ch-stark/tenreasonsforacmwithgitops/firstdraft.md

 Take advantage of advanced scheduling capabilities with RHACM's integration with Placement.
 Efficiently distribute workloads across clusters based on defined policies, optimizing resource utilization and improving overall cluster performance.

-See here an example of a Placement which is configured (getting question more often) to tolerate temporary cluster-unavailablity:
+See here an example of a Placement which is configured to tolerate temporary cluster-unavailablity:

 ```yaml
 apiVersion: cluster.open-cluster-management.io/v1beta1